 The RMSP PAC supports Members who share a commitment to government that works to better American communities.
 We know how to reach across the aisle to build initiatives that not only work but endure.
 We have a long track record of crafting and passing effective legislation.

-New York's 2nd District
+Oregon's 2nd District